Last Revision Date: October 20, 2020

 Regent Policy Document 30-5, Policy and Procedures for Segregated University Fees

-Regent Policy 30-6, Policy on Recognition of Student Organizations
+Regent Policy 30-6, Recognition of Student Organizations

 UW System Administrative Policy 180 (SYS 180), Child Care Centers (formerly G38)